modolabs/Kurogo-Mobile-Web/doc/Guide/datacontroller.rst

 * *BASE_URL* - Sets the base url of the request
 * *TITLE* - Sets the title of the controller
 * *CACHE_LIFETIME* - Sets the cache lifetime, in seconds
+* *HTTP_PROXY_URL* - Use an HTTP proxy for the request.
+Should be in `URI <http://en.wikipedia.org/wiki/URI_scheme#Examples>`_ format.
+I.e: *tcp://user:password@proxy.example.com:port*

+These options can also be defined in the *[data_controller]* section of *SITE_DIR/config/site.ini* any options specified here will be used by all connections (unless they are overridden in their specific configuration) This would be a good place to include a global HTTP proxy.

 Each subclass can define its own set of options and handle those in its *init* method.
 Just make sure to call *parent::init($args)* first.
 These arguments are also sent to the *init* method of the